When you are learning how to make homebrew beer you will discover that when you boil it all down to the basics there are really 2 ways to make beer.

 I would definitely agree that All Grain brewing makes better tasting beer.

-However the beer kits you buy these days are of a much better quality than they use to be; and the beer you make with them is actually quite tasty and definitely as good as or better than the commercial beers you would buy in a beer store.
+However the beer kits you buy these days are of a much better quality than they use to be; and the beer you make with them is actually quite tasty and definitely as

 So Where to Start Brewing?